Federal Student Aid Changes from the One Big Beautiful Bill Act

 Do These New Rules Apply To Me?

-To qualify for “legacy provisions” that allow parents to keep their loan borrowing annual and aggregate limits the same under the current rules, your student must
+To qualify for an “interim exception” (legacy provisions) that allow parents to keep their loan borrowing annual and aggregate limits the same under the current rules, your student must

 - Be currently enrolled in their program of study before July 1, 2026, and

-- Have had any type of federal loan (Direct Subsidized, Direct Unsubsidized, or PLUS) disbursed to their bill before July 1, 2026
+- Have had any type of federal loan (Direct Subsidized, Direct Unsubsidized, or PLUS) disbursed to their bill before July 1, 2026, and

-These legacy provisions will last for up to three years, or until the published program length, whichever is less.
-Example: The graduate phase of the Physician Assistant Studies program is published as six semesters.
-The legacy provisions would last six-consecutive semesters, or until July 1, 2029, whichever comes first.
+This interim exception will last for up to three years, or until the published program length, whichever is less.
+Example: The Bachelor of Science in Physical Education program is published as a four-year program.
+If the student has attended for two years so far, . they have two years left of qualifying for the interim exception or until July 1, 2029, whichever comes first.

-A parent will lose their legacy provision if their student
+A student will lose their interim exception if

 Important note: For dependent undergraduate students, a change of major does not qualify as a change in program study, and therefore legacy provisions may still apply.